 Andy Kirk is a freelance data visualisation specialist and responsible for the award winning website Visualising data.
-In January he will deliver a training on Graphical literacy in Utrecht.
+In May 2020 he will deliver a training on Graphical literacy in Berlin on behalf of Graphic Hunters.
 For his new book Andy has interviewed various professionals from data visualisation and related fields.
 He asked them six questions.
 Graphic Hunters sticks to five!
 Andy Kirk: “Curiosity is what drives people to make visualisations”.

 Graphic Hunters: Why are visualisations so popular at the moment?